 Water body classifications are supported by establishing numeric and narrative criteria.

 Numeric criteria are specific measures of water quality that are considered scientifically sound in order to protect the designated use of the water body/segment.
-These usually include parameters such as dissolved oxygen, temperature, pH, metals, nutrient overload, algae, harmful bacteria, and toxic pollutants.
+These usually include parameters such as dissolved oxygen, temperature, pH, metals, and toxic pollutants.